YoussefJJ/software-testing-devops/README.md

     - Pull the new Docker image
     - Run a new container from the newly pulled docker image

-You can find the steps detailed in the [devops.yml file](https://github.com/YoussefJJ/software-testing-devops/blob/main/.github/workflows/devops.yaml)
+You can find the steps detailed in the [devops.yml](https://github.com/YoussefJJ/software-testing-devops/blob/main/.github/workflows/devops.yaml) file.

 The overall Pipeline Schema is shown in Github Actions as follows

 ![CI/CD Pipeline](/assets/cicd.png "CI/CD Pipeline")

+### Second Workflow

+The CI phase is pretty much the same as the first workflow.
+The deployment process is different as we use AWS ECS to deploy our app

+You can find the steps detailed in the [devops-ecs.yml](https://github.com/YoussefJJ/software-testing-devops/blob/main/.github/workflows/devops-ecs.yaml) file.

 ## Where to find the app?